Ronnie Harrison: Professional career

+Pre-draft

-On January 11, 2018, Harrison announced his decision to forgo his remaining eligibility and enter the 2018 NFL Draft.
+On January 11, 2018, Harrison announced his decision to forgo his remaining eligibility and enter the 2018 NFL draft.
 Harrison attended the NFL Scouting Combine in Indianapolis, but opted to only perform the broad jump and vertical jump.
 On March 7, 2018, he attended Alabama's pro day and performed the 40-yard dash, 20-yard dash, and 10-yard dash.
 Harrison received interest and was regarded as a top prospect at his position due to his combination of size and athleticism.
 He attended visit and private workouts with multiple teams, including the New York Giants, Pittsburgh Steelers, Detroit Lions, Tennessee Titans, Jacksonville Jaguars, Minnesota Vikings, New England Patriots, Cincinnati Bengals, Carolina Panthers, Seattle Seahawks, Houston Texans, and Philadelphia Eagles.
 At the conclusion of the pre-draft process, Harrison was projected to be a second round pick by NFL draft experts and scouts.
 He was ranked as the second best strong safety prospect in the draft by DraftScout.com, was ranked the third best safety by NFL analyst Mike Mayock, and was also ranked the fourth best safety in the draft by Scouts Inc.